The-X-School/Data-Filtering-Challenge/superfiltering/README.md

 ---

 ## Notes

-- The dataset itself is **not included** in this repo (due to size).
-You’ll need to download it from Hugging Face.
-- Filtering can take time depending on dataset size and model choice.
-Consider batching or using a GPU environment for speed.
-- For strict reproducibility with the official [Superfiltering paper](https://arxiv.org/abs/2402.00530), you may need to adapt your dataset format to match their repo’s expected schema.
+- For strict reproducibility with the official [Superfiltering paper](https://arxiv.org/abs/2402.00530).

 ---